bradbann/kermitweb/source/doc/getstarted.markdown

 We provide packages for AIX and Windows.

-Unfortunately the WebUI still needs a RHEL/Centos 5.
-We're working on this, it should be available for RHEL6/Centos 6 soon.
+The WebUI can be installed on a RHEL/Centos 5 or 6 x86\_64.

 ## 2. Install a message broker